AryanBhati7/AnimeSugeUI-Clone/README.md

 ## Description 📝

-The AnimeSurge UI Clone is a static website that replicates the design and layout of the popular anime streaming platform, AnimeSurge.
+The AnimeSuge UI Clone is a static website that replicates the design and layout of the popular anime streaming platform, AnimeSuge.
 It aims to provide a similar user experience as the original website, with a clean and responsive interface. 📱💻

 ## Features 💫